neoforged/.github/primers/26.2/index.md

         - `$ScissorStack#push`, `pop` now return nothing instead of the `ScreenRectangle`
     - `Hud` - The heads-up display that's rendered atop the GUI when in-game.
 - `net.minecraft.client.gui.components`
+    - `AbstractContainerWidget` now has an overload that defaults the `AbstractScrollArea$ScrollbarSettings` to no scrolling
+    - `AbstractScrollArea$ScrollbarSettings#NO_SCROLL` - Disables scrollbar scrolling for the scroll area.
+    - `AbstractStringWidget#handleStyleClick` - Handles if the `Style` has a click event, returning `true` if handled.
     - `AbstractWidget#extractTooltipForNextRenderPass` - Extracts the tooltip to render during the next pass.
     - `DebugScreenOverlay#render3dCrosshair` is replaced by `DebugCrosshairRenderer`
+    - `EditBox` now as an overload that defaults the width and height to 150x20
     - `PlayerTabOverlay` now takes in the `Hud` instead of the `Gui`
+    - `ScrollableLayout` now hsa an overload that allows setting the `ScrollableLayout$ReserveStrategy`
+        - `$Container#refreshChildren` - Refreshes the current list of entries in the container.
+    - `SpriteIconButton` now takes in the `int` XY offsets along with a `boolean` whether to switch to the loading state after pressing the button
+        - `spriteOffsetX`, `spriteOffsetY` - The offsets of the sprite.
+        - `setLoading` - Sets whether the sprite icon is loading.
+        - `extractLoadingStateIfLoading` - Extracts the state of the button if loading.
+        - `$Builder` constructor is now `private` from `public`
+            - `spriteOffset` - Sets the XY offset of the sprite.
+            - `tooltip` - Sets the tooltip to display when hovering.
+            - `switchToLoadingAfterPress` - Whether to switch to the loading state after pressing the button.
+        - `$CenteredIcon` now takes in the `int` XY offsets along with a `boolean` whether to switch to the loading state after pressing the button
+        - `$TextAndIcon` now takes in the `int` XY offsets along with a `boolean` whether to switch to the loading state after pressing the button
+    - `TabButton#extractMenuBackground` -> `MenuTabBar#renderMenuBackground`
 - `net.minecraft.client.gui.components.debug.DebugEntryVersion` class is now `public` from package-private
+- `net.minecraft.client.gui.components.tabs`
+    - `MenuTabBar` - A panel with navigation tabs for some menu.
+    - `Tab#getLayout` - Returns the `Layout` of the tab.
+    - `TabManager#setCurrentTab` now has an overload of whether to add the children widgets when set
+    - `TabNavigationBar` now extends `AbstractContainerWidget` instead of `AbstractContainerEventHandler`
+        - The constructor is now `protected` from `private`, taking in the XY, height, `TabButton`s and `Tab`s
+        - `layout` is now `protected` from `private`, a `FrameLayout` instead of a `LinearLayout`
+        - `tabs`, `tabButtons` are now `protected` from `private`
+        - `builder` now takes in the XY and height
+        - `updateWidth` -> `arrangeElements`, not one-to-one
+        - `arrangeElements()` is removed
+        - `$Builder` is now `protected` from `private`, taking in the XY and height
+            - All fields are now `protected` from `private`
+            - `x`, `y` - The offsets of the navigation bar.
+            - `height` - The height of the bar.
+            - `tabButtons` - The buttons the user can click on to navigate.
+            - `addTabs` now takes in a `TabButton` along with its `Tab` instead of only a varargs of `Tab`s
+- `net.minecraft.client.gui.layouts.Layout#removeChildren` - Removes any children in the layout.
 - `net.minecraft.client.gui.font.FontTexture$Node#insert` is now `public` from package-private
 - `net.minecraft.client.gui.components.toasts.SystemToast`
     - `multiline` is replaced by the default constructor calling `update`